 As I mentioned earlier, the B29 ‘Overexposed’ Crash Site is a popular attraction in the Peak District.
 It’s even listed on Atlas Obscura as one of the most unusual hidden gems in the UK.

-Regardless of when you visit, it’s unlikely you will be alone on the trail.
+Regardless of when you visit, you are unlikely to be alone on the trail.
 However, visiting during the week is a good place to start.
-We went on a Thursday afternoon and saw only a few others.
+We went on a Thursday afternoon and saw only a handful of other people.

 B29 'Overexposed' Crash Site Walk Difficulty